 4. Lighting

-A Japanese bath is not just about relaxing your body but also your mind, so your lighting should be soft and soothing as well.
+A Japanese bath is not just about relaxing your body but also your mind, so your lighting should be soft and soothing.
 A skylight would provide excellent general lighting for daytime use, while task lighting around the vanity mirror would be helpful for shaving and applying makeup.
 Recessed lighting would also work well for general lighting.

 5. Background colour

-Use colours that are neutral or soft earth tones.
+Use neutral or soft earth tones.
 Avoid using high gloss or anything too shiny.
-You might want to discuss this with your interior designer on the kind of style you would like to go for.
+You might want to discuss the kind of style you would like to go for with your interior designer.
 Some suggested colours for creating a tranquil, relaxing atmosphere include pastel blue or green.
-Earthy brown bathroom tiles can also look great with light woods and bring a luxurious feel to the space.
-Even better, you can get your interior designer to find bathroom tiles with natural wood grain patterns for a more organic appearance.
+Earthy brown bathroom tiles can also pair well with light wood, bringing a luxurious feel to the space.
+Even better, you can have your interior designer find bathroom tiles with natural wood-grain patterns for a more organic look.
 If you have a bigger renovation budget, you can import hinoki wood planks from Japan to install on the walls.

 6. Accents

 Spruce up your bathroom with some plants!
-Not only can they purify the air, but they’ll also give your space a natural touch.
+Not only can they purify the air, but they’ll also add a natural touch to your space.
 Bamboo is especially popular in Japan.

 FEJKA Artificial potted plant, in/outdoor bamboo